-After the prey is ensnared in the web, the black widow uses its "comb-feet" to wrap the prey in silk.
-Then, the black widow punctures its prey with its fangs and injects digestive enzymes that liquify the corpse.
+Black widows eat flies, mosquitoes, grasshoppers, beetles and caterpillars, according to National Geographic.
+After the prey is ensnared in the web, the black widow uses its "comb feet" to wrap the prey in silk.
+Then, the black widow punctures its prey with its fangs and injects digestive enzymes that liquefy the corpse.
 The spider then sucks up the fluid.

 Black widow mating

 According to Canadian Geographic, black widows are primarily solitary, with the exception of late spring when mating occurs.
 Female spiders can live up to three years.
 Males typically live for one or two months.